MHubAI/documentation/tutorials/run_lungmask_on_chestct_in_nifti_format/mhub_tutorial_002.md

 #### Inspection of the Default Workflow

-Let's first take a closer look at the standard workflow already mentioned.
+Let's first take a closer look at the default workflow.
 Each MHub workflow is a single yaml file that describes a sequential execution of so-called MHub Modules.
 You can learn more about MHub modules and find an overview of all MHub stock modules in our documentation [here](../../documentation/mhubio/mhubio_modules.md).

 The default workflow for the MHub deploymnet of LungMask can be found in our [Models Repository](https://github.com/MHubAI/models) under [models/lungmask/config/default.yml](https://github.com/MHubAI/models/blob/main/models/lungmask/config/default.yml).